OUR STORY

 Working with this community has been nothing short of incredible - every step has revealed the power of collaboration and shared purpose.
 With the leadership of Renee Boulette and Charity Unite, our official launch began to take shape.
 Renee took point on organizing the KTCP Live & Local Launch Party, a celebration of everything this station stands for: connection, creativity, and community.

 We were also honored to be included in Tanglefoot’s first annual concert, thanks to the team led by Leona Bishop and Devin Canales, who helped bring the spirit of live music to our community.
-Sierra from Echo Vision spent the weekend capturing footage to help tell our story, alongside JohnJohn Montelongo with Artists to Artists — all working together to make this moment unforgettable.
+Sierra from Echo Vision spent the weekend capturing footage to help tell our story, alongside JohnJohn Montelongo with Artists to Artists — all working together to make the moment unforgettable.

 And when it came time to grow our volunteer team, Lamar Advertising stepped in with a free billboard to help spread the word - a powerful reminder of how deeply this community believes in local radio and what we’re building together.